bhaibel/betsyhaibel.com/source/talks/bright-metaprogramming-future/script.md

 ---

 First, let's get some consensus as to what metaprogramming is.
 When I was explaining my talk to my parents, I used the shortcut that a lot of people use: "oh, it's code that writes code."
 There are two problems with this definition.
-First off, it's overbroad to the point of wrongness, or at best meaninglessness.
-Are C generators metaprogramming?
-What about quines?
+First off, it's overbroad to the point of uselessness.
+The Rails generators write code, too.
 The second problem with it is that it makes your parents think you're building Skynet.

 ---

-Then there's the definition of metaprogramming, that, experientially, most of us actually *use* when we talk about metaprogramming.
-This definition, like many internalized engineering definitions, is fuzzy and handwavy and hard to pull out into the light and air, but when we as developers say "metaprogramming" we mostly seem to mean "stuff that does magic and uses too few words to grep easily."
-This is also an over broad definition.
-It encompasses Perl.
+Then there's the definition of metaprogramming that most of us actually *mean.* This definition is more like a *feeling*, and the feeling is "so much magic! so few variable names!
+I'm scared and angry now."
+This is also overly broad; it encompasses Perl.

 ---

-Metaprogramming is instead programming that treats the structure of the program itself as a data structure to be manipulated like any other.
+So I like to define metaprogramming as programming that treats the structure of the program itself as a data structure to be manipulated like any other.

 ---

 The first way you can play with program structure in Ruby is using the send method.
-The most common in-the-wild use case for send is probably invoking private methods — Ruby's privacy model, like most other Ruby structures, exists to make suggestions to developers rather than bind thim.
+The most common real-world use case for send is probably as a cheat to invoke private methods, but it has less evil uses too.

-But, send is good for so much more.

 ----